microsoft/vscode-wiki/Issue-Tracking.md

 VS Code consists of multiple repositories and we should use consistent work flows and labels across all our repositories.

 To establish consistent labels across all our repositories use the [Label Manager](http://www.dorukdestan.com/github-label-manager/) tool.

+## Consistent milestones across vscode repositories

+To enable planning across repositories all the vscode repositories need to define the same milestones.